One of the Rhone Valley's most respected winemakers, Louis Barruol makes fabulous, classical wines across the region.

-Chateau de Saint Cosme, tucked in the southern Rhone appellation of Gigondas, sings of history.
-With its average of 60 year old vines, over 500 years of Barruol family ownership, and 14th generation winemaker Louis Barruol at the helm, you cannot dispute their establishment.
+Chateau de Saint Cosme, nestled in the southern Rhone appellation of Gigondas, sings of history.
+With its average of 60-year-old vines, over 500 years of Barruol family ownership, and 14th generation winemaker Louis Barruol at the helm, you cannot dispute their establishment.

-Louis prides himself on the diversity of their geology that results in three distinctive plots.
-Le Poste, with its limestone and sand soils, often littered with fossils, produces the most refined wines from the estate.
-Le Claux, made up of limestone, clay and small gravels, creates the most "Burgundian Gigondas" with elegance and complexity.
-By contrast, the deepest and most powerful wines from the estate come from the Hominis Fides terroir, its sandy and limestone soils resulting in texture and refined tannins.
+For the latter of these wines, Louis prides himself on the diversity of their geology that results in the three distinctive plots.
+Le Poste (limestone and sand soils, littered with fossils) produces the most refined wines from the estate.
+Le Claux, (limestone, clay and small gravels) creates the most "Burgundian Gigondas" with elegance and complexity.
+By contrast, the deepest and most powerful wines from the estate come from the Hominis Fides terroir (sandy and limestone soils) resulting in texture and refined tannins.

 Not stopping at Rhone, Louis' passion for terroir took him to New York, where he grows Pinot Noir and Riesling in the Finger Lakes (see Forge Cellars.)